 Buying a rental property, letting it grow in equity, and using it as collateral to buy an additional investment property is a conservative approach compared to buying multiple properties simultaneously.

 This is a plan.
-The key habit of successful property investors is going into the proposition with a strategy like this, but more detailed, and taking into account the factors of the market.
-You want to err on the side of caution, expect things to work against you, budget accordingly, and apply these tactics to a plan with a long-term goal in the end.
+The critical habit of successful property investors is going into the business with a strategy like this, but more detailed, and taking into account the market factors.
+You want to err on the side of caution, expect things to work against you, budget accordingly, and apply these tactics to a plan with a long-term goal.